 This is the END!, I lament, thankful that the day is over and I can collapse into bed once more.

-I feel like a slacker mom.
+I feel like a bad mom.
+Or even a slacker mom.

 The children don’t remember the Scripture verses we’ve taught them.
 They’d rather call to mind their siblings’ every offense toward them since last September.